Andrejkf/solution_advanced_lane_finding/report_template.md

 ##### Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-In cell 28 from jupyter notebook is defined a full pipeline where a distorted RGB image is feeded and the predicted lane area is overlapped to the image to check detection
+In cell 28 from jupyter notebook is defined a full pipeline where a distorted RGB image is feeded and the predicted lane area is overlapped to the image to check prediction.

 I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 Here is an example of my result on a test image:

 ![alt text][image6]